 Every time I am misgendered it heightens my social anxiety and low self-esteem which says, ‘I don’t have the right to take up space in the world’, ‘I have nothing to offer and ‘Others will be better than me’.
 The reality is that there may be others that are better than me at certain things but that does not mean that I have nothing to say and should feel guilty for taking up space.
 I do have a voice, I have experiences that are mine, and I do believe that my experiences in life have given me an emotional intelligence that has served me well.
 I mask my anxiety for the most part very well, I do indeed function and can force myself to step out my comfort zone when I really want something.
 I recent years I have tried to fully embrace my androgynous look, instead of me thinking I need to make sure it is more obvious that I am a woman so these things do not happen, I now believe if someone feels uncomfortable with my presence then that is their problem.
 My appearance is only part of who I am but is an important expression of my identity.
 I am a woman; a masculine of centre/soft butch lesbian and I refuse to apologise for that!

-Ruth Spencer-Lewis is a radical feminist with an interest in male violence against women and LGBTQ mental health.
-She is studying for an MSc in Psychology at the University of Westminster.
+Ruth Spencer-Lewis is currently studying MSc Psychology at the University of Westminster.
 She tweets @ruthslewis.